tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

 ### DC Socket

 On the rear panel I have a
-[5.5x2.1mm DC Power Socket Connector Round Panel Mounting](https://www.aliexpress.com/item/20pcs-Lot-5-5x2-1mm-DC-Power-Socket-Connector-Round-Panel-Mounting-Black-Plastic-Free-Shipping/1560577280.html) to take external DC supply (centre positive), and a [SPST 2PIN ON/OFF G130 Rocker Switch 3A/250V](https://www.aliexpress.com/item/10pcs-lot-10-15mm-SPST-2PIN-ON-OFF-G130-Boat-Rocker-Switch-3A-250V-Car-Dash/32680215196.html).
+[5.5x2.1mm DC Power Socket Connector Round Panel Mounting](https://www.aliexpress.com/item/20pcs-Lot-5-5x2-1mm-DC-Power-Socket-Connector-Round-Panel-Mounting-Black-Plastic-Free-Shipping/1560577280.html) to take external 9V DC supply (centre positive), and a [SPST 2PIN ON/OFF G130 Rocker Switch 3A/250V](https://www.aliexpress.com/item/10pcs-lot-10-15mm-SPST-2PIN-ON-OFF-G130-Boat-Rocker-Switch-3A-250V-Car-Dash/32680215196.html).
 There is no reverse polarity protection in the circuit yet, so maybe I should just throw a diode in series.
 There's a perfect spot for it: connecting the power to the switch.

 ![hw_power_connectors](./assets/hw_power_connectors.png?raw=true)

-### Power Switch

 ### Calibration Test Point